 In 2004, a nearly twenty-year prison guard there was found guilty of distributing drugs to prisoners who were members of the Nazi Lowriders, a white supremacist group.
 In 2009, there was a prison riot there and over 250 prisoners were injured.
 The riot broke out between African American and Hispanic prisoners and over 50 of the injured prisoners were sent to local hospitals.
 The prison was featured in the 1998 Hollywood movie, “American History X” involving Edward Norton.
 The film, about two brothers involved in a Neo-Nazi movement, showed graphic violence.

 CALIFORNIA INSTITUTION FOR WOMEN (CIW)

 16756 Chino Caroni Road, Chino, CA 92880, (909) 597-1771

 This women-only prison was built in 1952.
 It houses approximately 2,000 inmates, although its design capacity is 1,356 inmates.
 It houses low level (Level 1 inmates), which involves no perimeter fences, as well as Level III inmates, which involves individual cells and armed guards.

 The prison provides substance-abuse counseling, forestry, art and a wide variety of inmate self-help groups.
 The prison houses female prisoners with special needs, such as those who are pregnant and suffering from HIV, psychiatric problems and methadone dependency.
-Patricia Krenwinkel and Leslie Van Houten, both part of Charles Manson’s group, are housed in CIW.
+Patricia Krenwinkel and Leslie Van Hooten, both part of Charles Manson’s group, are housed in CIW

 For Prison Profile Lists for California Medical Facility (CMF) to California Rehabilitation Center (CRC) please click here.